microsoft/pyright/docs/type-inference.md

 ### Lambdas

 Lambdas present a particular challenge for a Python type checker because there is no provision in the Python syntax for annotating the types of a lambda’s input parameters.
 The types of these parameters must therefore be inferred based on context using bidirectional type inference.
-Absent this context, a lambda’s input parameters (and therefore its return type) will be unknown.
+Absent this context, a lambda’s input parameters (and often its return type) will be unknown.

 ```
 # The type of var1 is (a: Unknown, b: Unknown) -> Unknown.
 var1 = lambda a, b: a + b

-CompareFloats = Callable[[float, float], bool]
+# This function takes a comparison function callback.
-def float_sort(list: List[float], comp: CompareFloats): ...
+def float_sort(list: List[float], comp: Callable[[float, float], bool]): ...

 # In this example, the types of the lambda’s input parameters
 # a and b can be inferred to be float because the float_sort